 With a single great tool like the Hori-Hori or Japanese Soil Knife (I love the lightweight stainless steel version), you can get dandelions’ long taproots with the same tool you use for other weeds.

 No-bend weeding using a hoe

 If you don’t wish to bend, you can use a long-handled scuffle/ hula hoe, or a diamond hoe.
 These types of hoe work by either dislodging baby weeds so that their roots are exposed and they bake in the summer sunshine, or by separating the young weeds’ foliage from the roots so that the plant can’t photosynthesize.
 It doesn’t kill everything on the first try, but works pretty well if you do it regularly and catch them when they’re tiny.

 Spraying organic herbicides for natural weed control

 There are an increasing number of effective organic herbicides on the market, and most of them work by burning off the waxy cuticle that protects the plants’ cells from losing water.
 This means you see nearly immediate results.
-The nice thing about organic herbicides is that they only kill things that get their foliage coated with it, so if you have bulbs underground, or tree roots nearby, you’re still safe, unlike with some traditional chemical herbicides.
+The nice thing about organic herbicides is that they only kill things that get their foliage coated with it like sildenafil, so if you have bulbs underground, or tree roots nearby, you’re still safe, unlike with some traditional chemical herbicides.